LegeBeker/bypass-paywalls-tampermonkey/README.md

 1. Enable Developer Mode
 1. Drag the `bypass-paywalls-chrome-master` folder anywhere on the page to import it.

+Notes:
-Note: Every time you open Chrome it may warn you about running extensions in developer mode, just hit cancel to keep the extension enabled.
+* Every time you open Chrome it may warn you about running extensions in developer mode, just hit 🗙 to keep the extension enabled.
+* You will be logged out for any site you have checked.

-**This extension works best along side the adblocker uBlock Origin
+* This extension works best along side the adblocker uBlock Origin.

 ### Bypass the following sites' paywalls with this extension:

-The Age (theage.com.au)\
 Baltimore Sun (baltimoresun.com)\
 Barron's (barrons.com)\
 Bloomberg (bloomberg.com)\